-European Law has been at the heart of our research culture for 40 years, and the Institute of European Law was established in 1989 to provide an interdisciplinary focus for this.
+European Law has been at the heart of our research culture at Birmingham for 40 years, and the Institute of European Law was established in 1989 to provide an interdisciplinary focus for this.

 We promote awareness and understanding of the subject through conferences, seminars, lectures and publications.
 We present our research at international and domestic conferences; it is published on a worldwide scale; and has led to the provision of advice and guidance for a vast range of policy-makers.
 We have facilitated the work of our members across an array of topics, including:

 - the free movement of professionals